ELARA

 Frequently Asked Questions

-What are ayurvedic herbs?
+What are Ayurvedic herbs?

 How do I choose herbs for my dosha?

-Are ayurvedic herbs safe to take?
+Are Ayurvedic herbs safe to take?

-The most effective herbal protocol begins with understanding your unique Ayurvedic constitution.
-Take our free dosha test to receive personalized herbal recommendations aligned with your body type.
+"The most effective herbal protocol begins with understanding your unique Ayurvedic constitution.
+Take our free dosha test to receive personalized herbal recommendations aligned with your mind-body type."